 Some Classic Quotes About Marines

-Navy SEAL Chris Kyle stated, "In my experience, Marines are gung ho no matter what.
+Navy SEAL Chris Kyle (1974-2013): "In my experience, Marines are gung ho no matter what.
 They will all fight to the death.
 Every one of them just wants to get out there and kill.
 They are bad-ass, hard-charging mothers."

-RAdm.
-J. R. Stark stated: "Marines I see as two breeds, Rottweiler’s or Doberman’s, because Marines come in two varieties, big and mean, or skinny and mean.
+Navy Rear Adm.
+James R. Stark: "Marines I see as two breeds, Rottweiler’s or Doberman’s, because Marines come in two varieties, big and mean, or skinny and mean.
 They're aggressive on the attack and tenacious on defense.
 They've got really short hair and they always go for the throat."

-General James F. Amos stated: “Once a Marine, always a Marine.”
+Marine Corps Gen. James F. Amos: “'Once a Marine, always a Marine.'
 The title is permanent.
-Do not use 'former' Marine, as it implies 'no longer a Marine.
+Do not use 'former' Marine, as it implies 'no longer a Marine.'
 You're a Marine, just in a different uniform and you're in a different phase of your life.
-But you'll always be a Marine because you went to Parris Island, San Diego or the hills of Quantico.
+But you'll always be a Marine because you went to Parris Island, San Diego, or the hills of Quantico.
 There's no such thing as a former Marine."

-In closing, as the day ends for the Marine recruit attending USMC boot camp, the final words out of the recruits mouth are, "Good Night Chesty Puller—wherever you are"
+In closing, as the day ends for the Marine recruit attending USMC boot camp, the final words out of the recruits mouth are, "Good Night Chesty Puller—wherever you are."